How to Drive Efficiently On The Freeway

 Intro

-When I first started driving when I was 16, I used to speed constantly, usually sustaining a speed of 75-80mph on the freeway to maintain the flow with the fast lane.
-By the time I got into my 20′s, I was more relaxed and going around 65-70mph on the freeway.
+When I first started driving at the age of 16, I used to speed constantly.
+I was often sustaining a speed of 75-80mph on the freeway to maintain the flow with the fast lane.
+But by the time I got into my 20’s, I was more relaxed and going around 65-70mph on the freeway.

 1. Driving 55 to 60mph is dramatically more efficient than higher speeds.